Anastasiya Kvitko Poses On Her Knees In Skintight Red One-Piece

-Instagram sensation Anastasiya Kvitko, known by her fans as “the Russian Kim Kardashian,” heated up the social media site on Thursday with a sultry new photo.
+Instagram sensation Anastasiya Kvitko, known by her fans as “the Russian Kim Kardashian,” brought some heat to the social media site on Thursday with a sultry new photo.
 In the shot, the model posed on her knees in a skintight, red one-piece.

 The photo showed Anastasiya posing on some sort of big, red cushion outdoors.
 In the background, another cushion could be seen, but the exact setting of the photoshoot was unclear.
 Anastasiya matched the red theme with her own high-neck red swimsuit.
 The suit just barely provided enough coverage for her ample cleavage, which spilled out on the sides, and hugged her curves.
-It appeared to be a thong cut, as her pert derriere was on full display.
+It appeared to be a thong cut, as her pert derrière was on full display.

 The photo was a diagonal shot of Anastasiya, so not much of her backside was on display, but it did give fans a great look at the size of her famous booty.